Author: Andrew Calandro

 Understanding a Personal Injury Claim

-In order to understand personal injury claims well, we need to clarify what they are.
-A personal injury claim is a formal process made up of several steps in which the injured party (the plaintiff) requests financial compensation from the party they feel is liable (the defendant).
+To understand the personal injury claim process well, we must clarify what a personal claim is.
+A personal injury claim is a formal process consisting of several steps in which the injured party (the plaintiff) requests financial compensation from the party they feel is liable (the defendant).

-This process begins with the plaintiff formally requesting payment for their damages from the defendant in a demand letter.
-In the event that the insurance company disputes the damage or cannot reach a compromise, the case will proceed to the lawsuit stage.
+The personal injury claim process begins with the plaintiff formally requesting payment for damages from the defendant in a demand letter.
+If the insurance company disputes the damage or cannot reach a compromise, the case will proceed to the lawsuit stage.
 Pre-litigation and litigation are the two following stages of the process.

 Florida No-Fault Car Insurance Rules

-Florida’s no-fault insurance system in car accident cases means that an injured person’s own insurance policy will compensate them for certain out of pocket expenses like medical bills and lost income, regardless of who caused the car accident.
+Florida’s no-fault insurance system in car accident cases means that an injured person’s insurance policy will compensate them for certain out-of-pocket expenses like medical bills and lost income, regardless of who caused the car accident.

 A person injured as a passenger would seek no-fault coverage from the driver whose car you were in.